DANGER! – 8 Reasons Why Diamonds Fall Out of Ring Settings

 8 Reasons why diamonds are lost from engagement rings

-Some of the work we carry out, involves replacing lost diamonds from ring settings which unfortunately happens, despite best efforts to safeguard against such occurrences.
-Despite great care it might well be something that happens to your own ring.
+Some of our work involves replacing lost diamonds from ring settings, which unfortunately happens despite best efforts to safeguard against such occurrences.
+Despite great care, it might well be something that happens to your own ring.

 Our first piece of advice is to arrange adequate insurance for your jewellery.
 Insurance can never be purchased when you need it, so please keep this in mind and act sooner rather than after the event.